riversun/ChatStream/doc/en/handle-request-session.md

-# セッションの利用方法
+# How to Use Sessions

-デフォルトでは ChatStream は HTTP セッション を利用しています
+By default, ChatStream uses HTTP sessions.

-HTTP セッションは Webブラウザからアクセスしてくるユーザーと ChatPrompt(会話履歴) のひもづけに利用されます。
+HTTP sessions are used to associate users accessing from web browsers with ChatPrompts (conversation history).